 Detroit hostels are rare, but staying in a hostel here is likely to offer a personal touch and plenty of advice for things to see and do safely.

-Written by local enthusiast for Detroit hostels
+Written by Travel Expert Detroit

 Laura T